Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Introduction

-In this work, we aim to enhance the generalizability of the synthetic image detector by rethinking two key aspects: training paradigm and testing procedure.
-From the perspective of training, a large body of works \cite{mae, clip, moco, circleloss} (and references therein) have shown that contrastive learning can enhance the general representation ability of neural networks.
-In particular, CLIP \cite{clip}, which is based on language supervision and contrastive paradigm, can even compete with supervised training models in many tasks.
-Inspired by this, we propose a new synthetic image detection method: LanguAge-guided SynThEsis Detection (LASTED), which utilizes an augmented language supervision to improve the image-domain forensic feature extraction.
-Noticing that the training data (synthetic or real images) usually do not accompany with textual information, we propose to augment them with carefully-designed textual labels: ``Real Photo'', ``Real Painting'', ``Synthetic Photo'', and ``Synthetic Painting''.
+In this work, we aim to enhance the generalizability of the synthetic image detector by rethinking the training paradigm.
+From the training perspective, a large body of works~\cite{mae, clip, moco, circleloss} (and references therein) have shown that contrastive learning can enhance the general representation ability of neural networks.
+In particular, CLIP~\cite{clip} is a model developed by OpenAI that learns to associate images and text, enabling it to understand visual concepts in a more generalized way.
+It is based on language supervision and contrastive learning, and can even compete with supervised models in many tasks.
+Inspired by this, we propose a new synthetic image detection method: \underline{L}angu\underline{A}ge-guided \underline{S}yn\underline{T}h\underline{E}sis \underline{D}etection (LASTED), which utilizes an augmented language supervision to improve the image-domain forensic feature extraction.
+Noticing that the training data (synthetic or real images) usually do not accompany with textual information, we suggest to augment them with carefully-designed textual labels.
+We first assign main labels ``Real'' or ``Synthetic'' based on the images sources.
+Considering that a single main label may inadequately capture the diverse image distributions, we further design the secondary labels based on the image content.
+These secondary labels are generated by a pre-trained image captioning algorithm, \eg, ClipCap \cite{caption}, eliminating the need for manual annotation.
 Upon having the image-text pairs, our LASTED jointly trains an image encoder and a text encoder to predict the matched pairings of a batch of (image, text) examples under a contrastive learning framework.
-Essentially, the augmented textual labels provide learnable high-dimensional targets, which do not have to be composed of orthogonal one-hot vectors, thus making the semantic decoupling of ``Real Photo'', ``Real Painting'', ``Synthetic Photo'', and ``Synthetic Painting'' easier to be optimized.
-The training process of our LASTED is illustrated in Fig.~\ref{fig:lasted_demo}.
+Essentially, the augmented textual labels provide learnable high-dimensional targets, which do not have to be composed of orthogonal one-hot vectors, thus making the semantic decoupling easier to be optimized.
+The contrastive training process of our LASTED is illustrated in Fig.~\ref{fig:demo_lasted}.
+After the training, we utilize linear probe to distill the learned knowledge and implement the specific synthetic detection.